 Whenever you’re facing a decision, it is your mind that will come up with a reasonable conclusion, whereby it is creating a strong bias against any suggestions that come from your intuition, thus labeling them – superficially – as irrational and unwise.
 And this is exactly the reason why it is so tempting to listen to the rational mind, as we are attuned to meeting rational and reasonable decisions.
 Taking a seemingly illogical decision is frowned upon, even though it could turn out to be the best for you.

-On the contrary, when listening to the wisdom emanating from deep within, you will begin to experience unexpected but supportive synchronicities, things will show up when needed and lessons will be taught once you are ready to perceive their contents, always accompanied by the knowing that your heart will always take care of you.
+On the contrary, when listening to the wisdom God gives you, you will begin to experience unexpected but supportive synchronicities, things will show up when needed and lessons will be taught once you are ready to perceive their contents, always accompanied by the knowing that your heart (god) will always take care of you.

 A decision that is being made based on your intuition will – in many cases – feel like “the right thing to do”.
 You simply know it from deep within in a state of peace and tranquility.
 There is no need to ponder the pros and cons.
 You simply know.
 And – surprisingly – the implementation and realization of such a decision will often turn out to be amazingly effortless, like floating with the stream of a river.
 That feeling is what I call “going with the flow of the universe”.